Ear Health: Essential Tips for Travelers

 Avoid Sleeping During Takeoff and Landing

-Being awake during these critical moments allows you to actively manage pressure changes through swallowing or yawning.
+Remain awake during these crucial moments.
+Staying alert allows you to manage pressure changes more effectively through yawning or swallowing.

 Managing Earwax Issues Before and After Travel